MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
-## Checking existing purchases (listPurchases)
+## Checking existing purchases

-The `listPurchases` method returns information about the user's existing purchases.
+Use the `listPurchases` method to check existing purchases.
+This method returns information about the user's existing purchases.
 This method allows a client to get a list of items that are currently owned or purchased by the user.
 This may be necessary, to do either of the following:

 * Check for entitlements, such as whether a subscription, promotional code, or permanent upgrade is active.